ozzyonfire/shopify-app-next/README.md

 - ⬜ Billing checks in `/api/auth/verify`
 - ⬜ Add the Shopify types for Graphql and Typescript (using graphql-codegen)
 - ⬜ Prune excess leftover unused code
-- ⬜ Remove the exitiframe.tsx page (unused)
-- ⬜ Update project to use the new `/apps` directory from Next.js

 ## Benefits